Zaane943/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
 Configuring ticket categories and priorities, verifying system functionality through test ticket submissions, and testing the system to ensure tickets were submitted and routed correctly.
+Part 3 of 3
 <br />